Gardening

 How to start a low-maintenance backyard garden from scratch

-By Alex Green · 2026-03-27
+By Alex Green ยท 2026-03-27

 Low maintenance backyard garden layout

-Starting a backyard garden doesn’t have to mean hours of daily work.
+Many people want a garden but feel overwhelmed by the thought of maintenance.
+The good news is that a well-planned garden can look beautiful with just 2โ€“3 hours of care per week.
+Starting a backyard garden doesn't have to mean hours of daily work.
 With the right setup, you can create a low-maintenance garden that stays productive, looks clean, and requires minimal effort throughout the season.

 The goal is to design your garden in a way that reduces repetitive tasks like watering, weeding, and constant adjustments.
+The strategies below โ€” from plant selection to smart irrigation โ€” work together so that each hour you spend in the garden goes further.

 1. Start with a simple layout